-E-Enable Clock (output, active High).
+E. Enable Clock (output, active High).
 Synchronous machine cycle clock output during bus transactions.

-EXTAL-External Clock Crystal (input, active High).
+EXTAL.
+External Clock Crystal (input, active High).
 Crystal oscillator connections.
 An external clock can be input to the Z80180 on this pin when a crystal is not used.
 This input is Schmitt-triggered.

-$\overline{\text{HALT}}$ -HALT/SLEEP (output, active Low).
-This output is asserted after the CPU executes either the HALT or SLEEP instruction, and is waiting for either nonmaskable or maskable interrupt before operation resumes.
-It is also used with the $\overline{\text{M1}}$ and ST signals to decode status of the CPU machine cycle.
+HALT.
+HALT/SLEEP (output, active Low).
+This output is asserted after the CPU executes either the HALT or SLEEP instruction, and is waiting for either nonmaskable or maskable interrupt before operation can resume.
+It is also used with the M1 and ST signals to decode status of the CPU machine cycle.

-INTO-Maskable Interrupt Request 0 (input, active Low).
+INTO.
+Maskable Interrupt Request 0 (input, active Low).
 This signal is generated by external I/O devices.
-The CPU honors these requests at the end of the current instruction cycle as long as the $\overline{\text{NMI}}$ and $\overline{\text{BUSREQ}}$ signals are inactive.
+The CPU honors these requests at the end of the current instruction cycle as long as the NMI and BUSREQ signals are inactive.
 The CPU acknowledges this interrupt request with an interrupt acknowledge cycle.
-During this cycle, both the $\overline{\text{M1}}$ and $\overline{\text{IORQ}}$ signals become active.
+During this cycle, both the M1 and IORQ signals become active.

-INT1, INT2-Maskable Interrupt Request 1 and 2 (inputs, active Low).
+INT1, INT2.
+Maskable Interrupt Request 1 and 2 (inputs, active Low).
 This signal is generated by external I/O devices.
-The CPU honors these requests at the end of the current instruction cycle as long as the NMI, BUSREQ, and INTO signals are inactive.
+The CPU honors these requests at the end of the current instruction cycle as long as the NMI, BUSREQ, and INT0 signals are inactive.
 The CPU acknowledges these requests with an interrupt acknowledge cycle.
-Unlike the acknowledgment for INTO, during this cycle neither the MI or IORQ signals become active.
+Unlike the acknowledgment for INT0, during this cycle neither the M1 or IORQ signals become active.

-IORQ-I/O Request (output, active Low, 3-state). $\overline{\text{IORQ}}$ indicates that the address bus contains a valid I/O address for an I/O READ or I/O WRITE operation. $\overline{\text{IORQ}}$ is also generated, along with $\overline{\text{M1}}$, during the acknowledgment of the $\overline{\text{INT0}}$ input signal to indicate that an interrupt response vector can be placed onto the data bus.
-This signal is analogous to the $\overline{\text{IOE}}$ signal of the Z64180.
+IORQ.
+I/O Request (output, active Low, 3-state).
+IORQ indicates that the address bus contains a valid I/O address for an I/O READ or I/O WRITE operation.
+IORQ is also generated, along with M1, during the acknowledgment of the INTO input signal to indicate that an interrupt response vector can be placed onto the data bus.
+This signal is analogous to the IOE signal of the Z64180.

-M1-Machine Cycle 1 (output, active Low).
-Together with MREQ, M1 indicates that the current cycle is the opcode fetch cycle of and instruction execution.
-Together with IORQ, M1 indicates that the current cycle is for an interrupt acknowledge.
+M1.
+Machine Cycle 1 (output, active Low).
+Together with $\overline{\text{MREQ}}$, $\overline{\text{M1}}$ indicates that the current cycle is the op code fetch cycle of and instruction execution.
+Together with \overline{IORQ} , $\overline{M1}$ indicates that the current cycle is for an interrupt acknowledge.
 It is also used with the HALT and ST signal to decode status of the CPU machine cycle.
 This signal is analogous to the LIR signal of the Z64180.

-MREQ-Memory Request (output, active Low, 3-state). $\overline{\text{MREQ}}$ indicates that the address bus holds a valid address for a memory READ or memory WRITE operation.
-This signal is analogous to the $\overline{\text{ME}}$ signal of Z64180.
+MREQ.
+Memory Request (output, active Low, 3-state).
+MREQ indicates that the address bus holds a valid address for a memory READ or memory WRITE operation.
+This signal is analogous to the ME signal of Z64180.

-NMI-Nonmaskable Interrupt (input, negative edge triggered).
+NMI.
+Nonmaskable Interrupt (input, negative edge triggered).
 NMI demands a higher priority than INT and is always recognized at the end of an instruction, regardless of the state of the interrupt enable flip-flops.
 This signal forces CPU execution to continue at location 0066h.

-RD-Opcode Reinitialized (output, active Low, 3-state). $\overline{\text{RD}}$ indicated that the CPU wants to read data from memory or an I/O device.
-The addressed I/O or memory device must use this signal to gate data onto the CPU data bus.
+RD.
+Op Code Reinitialized (output, active Low, 3-state).
+RD indicated that the CPU wants to read data from memory or an I/O device.
+The addressed I/O or memory device should use this signal to gate data onto the CPU data bus.

-RFSH-Refresh (output, active Low).
-Together with MREQ, RFSH indicates that the current CPU machine cycle and the contents of the address bus must be used for refresh of dynamic memories.
+RFSH.
+Refresh (output, active Low).
+Together with MREQ, RFSH indicates that the current CPU machine cycle and the contents of the address bus should be used for refresh of dynamic memories.
 The low order 8 bits of the address bus (A7-A10) contain the refresh address.
 This signal is analogous to the REF signal of the Z64180.

-RTS0-Request to Send 0 (output, active Low).
+RTS0.
+Request to Send 0 (output, active Low).
 A programmable modem control signal for ASCI channel 0.

-RXA0, RXA1-Receive Data 0 and 1 (input, active High).
+RXA0, RXA1.
+Receive Data 0 and 1 (input, active High).
 These signals are the receive data to the ASCI channels.